Airdate: April 23rd, 2014

 First thing’s first, Steven and Connie.
 Last time we saw these two, Connie was flipping out (in a good way) over the fact that Steven managed to take down a sea monster, even if it was pretty much by accident (read, the dock broke.)
 And thus, a friendship took off – one between the quiet intellectual and the emotional eccentric.
 The two’s friendship, so far, has developed a sizable amount offscreen… at least, I think.
 We don’t need to see every detail about everything – if I wanted to see the Gems order some Jack in the Box, I’ll write a fanfiction, thank you very much.

-Back on topic, if “Bubble Buddies” displayed the two dodging the disaster of the week based on Steven’s eccentricity, than this episode takes an analysis of the positives within Connie’s “averageness”.
+Back on topic, if “Bubble Buddies” displayed the two dodging the disaster of the week based on Steven’s eccentricity, then this episode takes an analysis of the positives within Connie’s “averageness”.
 “The most interesting thing in my life is tennis practice”, she laments as the two are about to go down to the cinema on Lion.
 In pretty much every regard, this indicates a rather stilted life, and doesn’t comprehend why Steven hangs with her.
 In fact, from the beginning, she notes that her parents won’t let her buy snacks at the movies.
 I mean, that’s not too bad a rule.
 (C’mon, they’re oversized and overpriced.
 No one, least of all a tween/teen, needs a 64oz Pepsi and a tub of popcorn.)
 Still, these two facts indicate that her life is run on routine, that she lives a controlled lifestyle.

 Yet, it is this outsider view – her “averageness” – that allows for a battle strategy to take on the robot threatening both of their lives.
 In this sense, Connie serves as Steven Universe‘s purest everyman – with no powers, she finds herself trapped in these extraordinary circumstances.
 And given Steven Universe‘s idealistic view of humanity, I think she’ll play the role to the hilt.

 Ironically, Steven himself isn’t that much in tune to his incredible life as Connie would believe.
-This episode, alongside ones such as “Arcade Mania” and “Cheeseburger Backpack”, seem to set a the fact that he’s largely been protected from the full impact of his half-alien makeup.
+This episode, alongside ones such as “Arcade Mania” and “Cheeseburger Backpack”, seem to set the fact that he’s largely been protected from the full impact of his half-alien makeup.
 His reaction to being sent to what is effectively an armory is one of shock.
 In fact, he seems to regard this development not in terms of him being “bigger” than he thought he was, but rather, a sign that he messed something up again – carrying on the trend of his self-doubt from “Serious Steven”.

 If his comment to Connie as to why he still stays with her is any indication, Steven still admires your average things in life.
 He’s not out to be this great warrior – he has the tastes and the mentality of your everyday kid.
 He just happens to have these extraordinary powers.
 We’re going to see this balance come up in many, many future episodes – even, I think, “Mirror Gem”.